chinnichaitanya/spellwise/README.md

 ## 💡 Analysis of each algorithm

-There are many algorithms currently available in the package and each one of them are used for different purposes.
+There are many algorithms currently available in the package, each suitable for different purposes.
 We will discuss each algorithm in specific in the following sections.

 ### (1) Levenshtein

-The `Levenshtein` algorithm is the baseline and most popular method to identify the closest correct words given the mispelled word, based on the edit-distance (number of insertions, deletions and replacements) between the given word and correct word.
+The `Levenshtein` algorithm is the baseline and most popular method to identify the closest correct words given the misspelt word, based on the edit-distance (number of insertions, deletions and replacements) between the given word and the correctly spelt word.

 ```python
 from spellwise import Levenshtein